soffes/JSON/Readme.markdown

 Micro framework for easily parsing JSON in Swift 3 with rich error messages in less than 100 lines of code.

-> *infomercial voice* 🎙 Are you tried of parsing JSON and not knowing what went wrong?
+> *infomercial voice* 🎙 Are you tired of parsing JSON and not knowing what went wrong?
 Do you find complicated frameworks with confusing custom operators a hassle?
 Are you constantly wishing this could be simpler?
 Well now it can be, with JSON!
 Enjoy the Simple™

 ## Usage